Kanban-Zai/kanban-zai-version-1.0/README.md

 If you choose to implement Kanban-Zai and wish to say you are running a Kanban-Zai project then you MUST, at a minimum, implement the Kanban-Zai core.

-Additionally you may not modify the Kanban-Zai Core in any way, but you may extend your implementation through the approved methodologies described in the Kanban-Zai core.
+You may not modify the Kanban-Zai Core in any way, but you may extend your implementation through the approved methodologies described in the Kanban-Zai core.

-You may not extend your implementation in any way that nullifys or alters the meaning of any part of the Kanban-Zai core.
+You may not extend your implementation in any way that nullifies or alters the meaning of any part of the Kanban-Zai core.

-Breaching any part of this license revokes your right to publically declare, any endeavour you undertake, as Kanban-Zai.
+Breaching any part of this license revokes your right to publicly declare, any endeavour you undertake, as Kanban-Zai.

 This license applys to all legal entities including but not limited to individual people, companies, partnerships, sole traders, dogs called max, Artifical Intelligences, movie producers...I don't know...you name it, it applies.